-Ventana Campground, located approximately 65 miles north of San Simeon and 30 miles south of Carmel, is an amazing 40 acre redwood canyon.
+Ventana Campground in Big Sur, located approximately 65 miles north of San Simeon and 30 miles south of Carmel, is an amazing 40 acre redwood canyon.
 All sites follow the existing contour of the canyon and Post Creek without disturbing its natural beauty.
 We have three modern bath houses and each campsite has a picnic table and fire ring with water faucets a short walk away.
 We are centrally located near general stores, restaurants, cafes, gift shops, delis, taverns, and the post office in the Big Sur community.